natesilva/p-ratelimit/README.md

 * `rate`: how many API calls to allow over the interval period
 * `concurrency`: how many concurrent API calls to allow
 * `maxDelay`: the maximum amount of time to wait (in milliseconds) before rejecting an API request with `RateLimitTimeoutError` (default: `0`, no timeout)
+* `fastStart` (Redis only): if true, immediately begin processing requests using the full quota, instead of waiting several seconds to discover other servers (default: `false`)

 If you only care about concurrency, you can omit `interval` and `rate`.

 If you don’t care about concurrency, you can omit the `concurrency` value.

 If you make an API request that would exceed rate limits, it’s queued and delayed until it can run within the rate limits.
 Setting `maxDelay` will cause the API request to fail if it’s delayed too long.

+See the [Distributed rate limits](https://github.com/natesilva/p-ratelimit#distributed-rate-limits) section for a discussion of the `fastStart` option.

 ## Distributed rate limits